reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 import { useEffect } from 'react';
 ```

-Then, call it at the top level of your component and put some code inside your Effect:
+Then, call it at the top level of your Component and put some code inside your Effect:

 ```js {2-4}
 function MyComponent() {